DitroniX/IPEM-NBIoT-ESP32C5-ATM90E36-SIM7000G-GPRS-IoT-Mains-Power-Energy-Monitor/README.md

 ## Updates

+-   26-06-30 - Boards in final test prior to going to producion, early July.
 -   26-06-06 - Boards in Proto Production.
 Estimated availability end of June.
 -   26-05-30 - The IPEM NB-IoT proto manufacture will be early June.
 Full production hopefully late June.
 -   26-05-04 - Proto Production boards stage, in preperation for the Manufacture in June 2026.